St Thomas’, Simpson

 Welcome to St Thomas’, Simpson

-Holy Communion is usually celebrated twice a month, with services of the Word on other weeks.
-There is normally a more interactive all-age service once a month.
+Holy Communion is usually celebrated twice a month.
+On other weeks we have either a service of the Word, a more interactive all-age service, or a more informal “café-style” service with people sitting round tables and plenty of opportunity for refreshments.
 The church diary and weekly notice sheet gives details of the services planned for the next few weeks.

 Typically we see 25–40 people on a Sunday, of all ages from infants to centenarians.
-Visitors and new members find a friendly welcome and a family atmosphere.
-After the service finishes, everyone is welcome to stay for a drink and biscuits (gluten-free always available).
+Visitors and newcomers find a friendly welcome and a family atmosphere.
+After the service finishes, everyone is welcome to stay for a drink and biscuits (gluten-free always available) – or sometimes cake.

-After the service on the last Sunday of each month, many of the congregation stay for “Soup and Soul” – a light vegetarian lunch followed by a group Bible study, finishing around 2 pm.
+After the service on one Sunday of the month, we usually invite people to stay for “Soup and Soul” – a light lunch and group Bible study, finishing around 2 pm.
+Check the diary page for when the next one is scheduled.

 Finding usA map excerpt linking to www.openstreetmap.org

-The church is in the corner between Simpson Road, Simpson Drive and Hanmer Road.
-There’s a little parking available near the entrance from Hanmer Road (please don’t part on the grass or blocking anyone’s drive), and more in the laybys just across Simpson Road or the larger Parks Trust car park on Simpson Drive.
+The church is in the corner between Simpson Road, Simpson Drive and Hanmer Road (MK6 3AD).
+There’s a little parking available near the entrance from Hanmer Road (please avoid blocking anyone’s drive), and more in the laybys just across Simpson Road or the larger Parks Trust car park on Simpson Drive.

 Accessibility

 There is level access into the building.
-The church has a hearing loop and toilets including wheelchair-accessible.
-Large print versions of hymn books and service books are available (please ask).
+The church has a hearing loop.
+There are two toilets (through the door to the left of the pulpit and turn left), one of which is wheelchair-accessible and also has a baby changing table.
+Large print versions of hymn books and service books are available please ask if they aren’t obvious.

 At Holy Communion services, people are normally invited to go to the front (on the level) to received Communion, but if you need it brought to you, just let someone know when you arrive.
-We use wafers – if you need gluten-free please let someone know when you arrive – and individual wine glasses.
+Similarly if you need gluten-free bread or alcohol-free wine, please let someone know when you arrive – they are always available.
+We normally have both a shared chalice and individual glasses available for the wine.

 The building and churchyard